Top tips for weaning your baby

 - It's messy.
 Be prepared for food going everywhere (and not always in their mouths!) in the early stages as your baby explores the tastes and textures of food

-- You know how much food your baby is eating
+- You know exactly how much food your baby is eating

 - Mealtimes are shorter.
 With baby-led weaning you need to stay with your baby while they feed themselves, which is more time-consuming than when you steadily spoon-feed them